Miro Little: Youth

 Little played for Finland U16 at the 2019 FIBA U16B European Championship tournament.
 He played also for Finland U18 at the 2022 FIBA U18B European Championships, where Finland finished 3rd and were promoted to Division A.

 Senior

 Little debuted in Finland senior national team on 25 February 2022 aged 17, in a 2023 FIBA World Cup qualifying win against Slovenia.
 He was the first Finnish underaged player in 25 years to make a debut at the senior international level, after Teemu Rannikko.

 Little was named in the Finland squad for the EuroBasket 2022, and for the 2023 FIBA Basketball World Cup.
 He also played in the 2024 FIBA Olympic qualifying tournament in Valencia, Spain, averaging 7 points, 3.3 rebounds and 3.7 assists in three games against Bahamas, Poland and Spain.

 Little played for Finland at the EuroBasket 2025, where they historically reached the semi-finals and finished 4th in the tournament.
+Little led Finland with 4.6 assists per game.